 The Bicycle Locker Program is intended to provide convenient locations for securely storing bicycles used for commuting to employment destinations, so that alternative modes of transportation can be locally supported and effectively promoted.
-Lockers are presently located close to various downtown government centers and adjacent to approximately thirty or more other public facilities and related private businesses scattered around the metropolitan Albuquerque area.
+Lockers are presently located in close proximity to various downtown government centers and adjacent to approximately thirty or more other public facilities and related private businesses scattered around the metropolitan Albuquerque area.

-This federally-funded program has existed for many years.
-This program is administered by the City's Bicycle Coordinator within the Department of Municipal Development.
-The Bicycle Coordinator, which is a federally-funded position, manages new and existing written agreements submitted by individual bicycle commuters, who in exchange receive a locker key and agree to store only a bicycle within the locker at a prearranged location for a specific term.
-The Bicycle Coordinator reviews lockers on a periodic basis in order to minimize the potential for misuse.
+This federally-funded program has existed for many years; much like federal funding that has been allocated for existing and new on-street bicycle lanes and trails.
+Administration of the program is performed by the City's Bicycle Coordinator within the Department of Municipal Development (768-2680 and on the City's website), which is also a federally-funded position.
+The Bicycle Coordinator receives new and manages existing written agreements submitted by individual bicycle commuters, who in exchange receive a locker key and agree to store only a bicycle within the locker at a prearranged location for a specific term.
+Review of lockers and their active files are performed by the Bicycle Coordinator on a periodic basis in order to minimize the potential for misuse.

-The City currently manages around 300 bicycle lockers in locations requested by individuals and employers.
-Major employers that have taken advantage of the bike locker program include Intel, Honeywell, and the University of New Mexico.
+The City currently manages around 300 bicycle lockers.
+The locations for theses lockers come from request by individuals and employers.
+Major employers that have taken advantage of the bike locker program include Intel, Honeywell and the University of New Mexico.
 The purpose of this program is to provide secure bicycle parking to encourage bicycle commuting.